 If the file or directory you want to link or point to contains a space in its name, it must be surrounded with quotes.
 For example, in the example below, we are creating a symbolic link to the "c:\program files" directory from the current directory.

 mklink /d files "c:\program files"

 How do I delete a symbolic link?

-Tip: When you delete a symbolic link you are just deleting the link the file or directory that exists elsewhere on the computer does not get deleted.
+Tip: When you delete a symbolic link, you are just deleting the link to the file or directory that exists elsewhere on the computer does not get deleted.

 A junction point is only going to be a directory, so you should only need to use the rmdir command to remove a junction point.

 Will deleting a symbolic link or junction point delete the linked files or directory?